 Mrs. Clara Gallagher, Department President of the Pennsylvania Auxiliary: Commander-in-Chief, it gives me the greatest pleasure to be here.
-I don't think our National President could have conferred a greater honor upon me or the Department of Pennsylvania than to make me chairman of your Greetings Committee.
+I don't think our National President could have conferred a greater honor upon me or the Department of Pennsylvania than to make m airman of your Greetings Committee.
 I extend not only the greetings of the National body but of the Department of Pennsylvania, and my own personal greetings.
 We all love you and your wife and we know you are not going to stop your work here, but will continue.
 As Department President of Pennsylvania Auxiliary Brother Ruch promised me that any time I was within a radius of fifty miles of his home he would give me his loyal support to make my year a success.
 If he is going to do that for Pennsylvania he is going to do that for every State in the Order.
-Commander Ruch, in behalf of us once in awhile
+Commander Ruch, in behalf of your girls, here is a little token Mrs. Ruch can enjoy with you.
+Think